Getting started with Arch Linux

 1.1 Prepare USB install media

-.
-Prepare a USB storage device as an installer using one of these two methods.
+Prepare a USB flash drive as an installer using one of these two methods:

 Write the installer to an unmounted USB storage device using the dd